adrian-salajan/adrian-salajan.github.io/_includes/posts/fundamentals-of-architecture-body.md

 ### Architect as a leader

--   50% of being a architect is about people, facilitation and leadership skills
+-   50% of being an architect is about people, facilitation and leadership skills
 -   Every problem is also a people problem.
 -   use questions instead of statements: Have you thought about using a